 The Human Health Risk Assessment (HHRA) was completed to evaluate if residual contamination has the potential to cause adverse effects to current and future receptors.
 The residual asbestos, remaining at the AOC after the limited RD/RA was completed, was one of the constraints affecting future Land Use known before completion of the HHRA and this SC/FFS.
 The Dump Along Paris Windham Road is an atypical AOC in terms of the types of activities assessed in an HHRA to evaluate exposure to receptors.
 The AOC is located along Paris-Windham Road which is used for transportation purposes.
 Most of the former dump site was removed during the limited "RD/RA."
 Visible subsurface transite debris was excavated to the extent possible without undermining and compromising the integrity of Paris-Windham Road (MKM 2004).
 After the excavation was completed, several feet of fill and protective soil and vegetation cover were placed over the excavated portions of the AOC.
 The fill consisted of a combination of clean, hard fill and Ohio EPA-approved soil backfill.
+As long as this fill remains in place, the potential inhalation hazard associated with the residual asbestos has been eliminated; therefore controls on digging are included as part of the preferred alternative.

-Two Land Uses were assessed in the HHRA: Unrestricted Land Use represented by the Residential Receptor (called Resident Farmer in this SC/FSS) and the Military Training Land Use represented by the Range Maintenance Soldier.
+Two Land Uses were originally assessed in the HHRA: Unrestricted Land Use represented by the Residential Receptor (called Resident Farmer in this SC/FSS) and the Military Training Land Use represented by the Range Maintenance Soldier.
 The Adult and Juvenile Trespassers were also evaluated in the HHRA.
 The Resident Farmer was evaluated in the HHRA in order to determine baseline conditions.
 Although this SC/FFS was initiated before finalization of the Tech Memo, the Army also considered the requirements of the Tech Memo regarding the evaluation of a third Land Use, Commercial Industrial.
-Due to residual asbestos at the AOC, which will restrict use at the AOC, no Commercial Industrial Land Use is plausible.
-Additionally, evaluating the AOC for the Commercial Industrial Land Use would result in no change to the proposed remedial action that is recommended by this SC/FFS Report (i.e., LUCs which complement the previously completed IRA).
+Evaluation of the Commercial/Industrial Land Use has been included in this Executive Summary and Update.
+Evaluating the AOC for the Commercial Industrial Land Use resulted in no change to the proposed remedial action that is recommended by this SC/FFS Report (i.e., LUCs which complement the previously completed IRA).

 The evaluation of the Military Training Land Use, using the Range Maintenance Soldier Receptor, appropriately represented the future activity anticipated at the time this report was produced, which was to be part of a range complex.
 The Unrestricted (Residential) Land Use could not be readily obtained for the AOC without undermining Paris-Windham Road and removing all the residual (covered) ACM.
-The AOC is not currently used for training activities, as it is marked as off-limits with siebert stakes and signs, due to residual asbestos.
+The AOC is not currently used for training activities, as it is marked as off-limits with Siebert stakes and signs, due to residual asbestos.
 The steep bank along the Paris-Windham Road, as well as the presence of residual ACM at the AOC, makes the AOC unsuitable for regular training and residential use.
 Therefore, the National Guard Trainee was not chosen as the likely receptor and was not evaluated.
-The SC/FFS recommends LUCs to control access and digging on the AOC due to residual asbestos; therefore, it was not necessary to modify the SC/FFS to include additional LUCs per the Tech Memo.
-If the Land Use changes in the future, then the AOC would have to be re-evaluated for that Land Use depending upon the AOC conditions at that time.
+The SC/FFS recommends LUCs to control access and digging on the AOC due to residual asbestos.